kliao2016/iOS-Boilerplates/README.md

-Collection of useful swift extensions
+Collection of useful swift extensions and protocols